-17) School of Computer Science and Applied Mathematics - MSc by Coursework and Research Report in the field of Artificial Intelligence\
+44) School of Computer Science and Applied Mathematics - MSc by Coursework and Research Report in the field of Artificial Intelligence

 Applicants are required to have a Bachelor of Science Honours degree from a relevant discipline in Science (Computer Science, Mathematics, Physics, and Statistics) or a relevant NQF level 8 qualification or a relevant Professional Engineering Degree with demonstrable knowledge of basic principles of Algorithms, Computing, Calculus, Linear Algebra, Probability and Statistics.
+Applicants require a minimum average of 70 percent for a NQF level 8 aualification.